 The 332D INFANTRY REGIMENT served during WORLD WAR I as part of the U.S. Army 83d Infantry Division.
 It was composed of Clevelanders ages 21-31 who had been drafted into the army.
 Commanded by Capt.
 John Dempsey, the 332d saw action in Italy, and shortly after the armistice, marched into conquered Austria.

 The 50 CLUB OF CLEVELAND is made up of top business executives, corporate lawyers and other well-known Cleveland figures who meet to hear prominent speakers and engage in strictly off-the-record, frank discussion.

 The 5TH OHIO NATIONAL GUARD REGIMENT (1881-1917) was formed 7 July 1881 to replace the 15th ONG Regiment.
 Composed of local and regional militia companies, the 5th consisted of the Forest City, Washington, and Light Guards of Cleveland as well as units from Elyria, CHAGRIN FALLS, and Geneva, OH, as well as two new companies recruited by 1894.

 The 84TH OHIO VOLUNTEER INFANTRY REGIMENT, organized at Camp Chase in Columbus, OH, in May and June 1862, contained 2 companies from Cleveland during its 3 months of service in the CIVIL WAR.
-Companies D and E were recruited by the CLEVELAND GRAYS.
+It was under the command of Colonel William Lawrence.

 9TO5, NATIONAL ASSN.
 OF WORKING WOMEN, with 25 local chapters, representatives in 200 cities, and headquarters in Cleveland from 1977-93, advocates equal pay and rights for WOMEN in the workplace.
 It has worked closely with its research and training arm, the 9to5 Working Women Education Fund.